AdobeDocs/campaign-web.en/help/v8/query/expression-editor.md

 The expression editor provides:

 * An input field in which the expression is defined.
-* The list of available fields that can be used in the expression and correspond to the targeting dimension of the query (see [Targeting dimensions and resources](../../automating/using/query.md#targeting-dimensions-and-resources)).
+* The list of available fields that can be used in the expression and correspond to the targeting dimension of the query.
 * The list of available functions, sorted by category.

 Edit the expression by entering an expression directly in the input field or by using the lists of available fields and functions.
 To do this, place your cursor in your inexpression where you want to add the elemnt and double click the desired field or expression.